VSEM EN > Studies at VSEM > Study Programmes > Erasmus > Course Catalogue 2011/2012

 ECTS credits

-Objectives and content: The subject introduces the basic definitions and approaches of management in context of decision-making of economic subjects.
-It presents the concept and methodological basis for consequential professional subjects and for illustration of applications and specifics in the Czech conditions.
-It covers basic aspects of subject areas of management from the process point of view.
+Objectives and content: The subject introduces basic terms and procedures of management within the broader network and decision.
+It presents terminological and methodological ground for following specialized subjects and for an illustration of applications and specifications in the Czech conditions.
+It includes basic aspects of subject areas of management regarding their procedural point of view.

 Course Title